Kevin Barnes: Personal life

 In 2003, Barnes married Nina Aimee Grøttland, a graphic artist and former Ethnobabes member.
 They separated in December 2013.
-They have one daughter, Alabee, born in Oslo on December 29, 2004.
+They have one daughter, born in Oslo in 2004.
 As of 2020, Barnes's partner is Christina Schneider, the singer, guitarist, and songwriter for the pop group Locate S,1.

 In 2020, Barnes "officially" came out as bisexual, non-binary, and genderqueer.
 Barnes' Twitter account lists she/her, he/him, and they/them pronouns.